If someone has been arrested they may be released on police bail or they may have been charged with an offence and have to appear at a court.

 It is invaluable to have support during the whole court process, this brief guide will explain what happens when one goes to court to enable you to support any one you know who has been charged, and also to understand the process if you yourself have been charged.
 If you would like a much more detailed description you could read ‘How to Defend Yourself in Court’

-Together with the Legal Defence and Monitoring Group (LDMG) we have volunteers who support people who are going to court.
-If you would like to join the group of court monitors, please send an email to LDMG who will offer you training and add you to the group.
+The Activist Court Aid Brigade (ACAB) have volunteers who support people who are going to court.
+If you or a friend have been called to court after attending an action, please send an email to ACAB who will offer you support.
 Find out more about court monitoring.